mqsoh/watcherl/README.md

     ebin/ MOVED_TO foo.beam

 It initially writes to `foo.bea#` and them moves that to the `.beam` extension.
-That's why I've added `moved_to` to the list of events.
+That's why `moved_to` is included in the list of events.

 ### Sending Messages to the Shell